JunFiroz/excel-learning/README.md

 * Uses a button to easily use my macro

 ### Project 4:
 This project was the first where the excel worksheet was not made by Kyle Pew.
 In this project, I have utilized tab delimited text files  (provided by Kyle Pew) and imported them via VBA.
 This is so consumers can import files that were already formated into Excel without having to manually enter in the information.
-You can download the worksheet and the data by clicking <i>[here](https://drive.google.com/open?id=1KrT2GZni43-E6pCIZ7w_suUyoHq6O8Ah)</i>.
+The worksheet and data can be downloaded <i>[here](https://1drv.ms/u/s!AiaNk9UclzQyhL1VsJv_Gb57HcTKeg?e=wDesOl)</i>.

 Here is a few details about my workbook:
 * Uses a VBA module for the following purposes: